pcasteran/terraform-cdk-bundle/README.md

 - access the ***CDKTF*** configuration files from inside the container
 - write the run artifacts inside the `cdktf.out` directory
-- persist the different caches (downloaded Terraform providers, Python virtual environments, ...) inside the `.home` folder that will be automatically created (and marked as git ignored)
+- persist the different caches (downloaded Terraform providers, Python virtual environments, ...) inside the `.home` folder that will be automatically created (and marked as gitignored)

 The Docker container is run as the current user (`--user` option), so all the files created during the execution will have the correct owner.